Medically reviewed by Katelyn Hagerty, FNP

 While these findings are interesting, it’s important to note that this was an in vitro study, meaning it was carried out “in the glass” in a lab using extracted hair follicles, not on real humans.

-Third, since existing research is confined to lab studies, we don’t know what other effects applying a caffeine-rich substance like tea to your hair could have on a healthy scalp.
+Third, since the existing scientific research is confined to lab studies, we don’t know what other effects applying a caffeine-rich substance like tea to your hair could have on a healthy scalp.

-As such, it’s best to think of these findings as promising evidence in a positive direction, not as definitive proof that black tea treats or prevents hair loss.
+As such, it’s best to think of these findings as promising evidence in a positive direction, not as definitive proof that black tea treats male pattern baldness or has other benefits for stimulating hair growth.

-In addition to its potential benefits on hair growth, research suggests that black tea could also have other benefits on hair health and color.
+In addition to its potential benefits on hair growth and function, research suggests that black tea could also have other benefits on hair health and color.

 Black tea’s dark color comes from its large amount of theaflavins (TFs) and thearubigins (TRs), natural pigments that provide tea with its staining effect.